FriedOrange/MatrixSans/README.md

 [Shaping]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2FFriedOrange%2FMatrixSans%2Fgh-pages%2Fbadges%2FShapingChecks.json
 [Universal]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2FFriedOrange%2FMatrixSans%2Fgh-pages%2Fbadges%2FUniversal.json

 This is set of pixelated, retro-style fonts based on the classic 5&times;7 dot matrix capitals.
 The design captures the look of this ubiquitous format, incorporating the best features from historical examples.
-There are four variants in this family:
+There are five variants in this family:

 - **Regular** is like most "pixel" fonts that use connected, square dots, like the displays of 8-bit home computers and video game consoles from the 1980s.
 - **Print** is made up of separate circular dots, resembling the output of a dot-matrix printer or the expiry dates on food products.
 It also mimics the electronic signs found on motorways, at airports and train stations, etc.